Canton of Jura

-The Republic and Canton of Jura (officially in République et Canton du Jura), less formally the Canton of Jura or Canton Jura (/ˈ(d)ʒʊərə/ JOOR-ə-,_-ZHOOR-ə; /fr/), is the newest (founded in 1979) of the 26 Swiss cantons, located in the northwestern part of Switzerland.
+The Republic and Canton of Jura (officially in République et Canton du Jura), less formally the Canton of Jura or Canton Jura (/ˈ(d)ʒʊərə/ JOOR-ə-,_-ZHOOR-ə; /fr/),is the newest (founded in 1979) of the 26 Swiss cantons, located in the northwestern part of Switzerland.
 The capital is Delémont.
-It shares borders with the canton of Basel-Landschaft, the canton of Bern, the canton of Neuchatel, the canton of Solothurn, and the French regions of Bourgogne-Franche-Comté and Grand Est.
+It shares borders with the canton of Basel-Landschaft, the canton of Bern, the canton of Neuchâtel, the canton of Solothurn, and the French regions of Bourgogne-Franche-Comté and Grand Est.